-Palazzo Ducale, as it is called in Italian, is a beautiful Venetian Gothic building located in St. Mark’s Square – the very heart of Venice.
 The center of power until 1797 (when the city fell to Napoleon), this is where the Doge – aka the Duke – of Venice lived and ruled over the city-state.
 Today, this is one of the city’s most popular attractions.

-This is the official website of Doge’s Palace.
-Once you click on the link for the St. Mark’s Square Museums tickets, it sends you to the Doge Palace tickets official website, which frankly is less than user friendly.
-I tried getting tickets for myself a bunch of times and gave up as it is a real hassle.
+This is Doge Palace tickets official site.
+Once you click on the link for the St. Mark’s Square Museums tickets, it sends you to the Doge Palace tickets official website, which frankly is less than user-friendly.

 The website makes no mention on whether the tickets can be reimbursed or the date of the Secret Itineraries tour changed once purchased.

-Way N. 2: Buy your tickets via a third party site
+Way N. 2: Buy your tickets via a third-party site

-Way N. 3: Go on a guided tour
+Way N. 4: Go on a guided tour

 A place like Doge’s Palace well deserves an expert guide that will share important information about its history, architecture, and all the art on sight.
 Tours aren’t cheap, but they are honestly worth it.

 Guided tours enter the site via the reserved entrance and just have to pass the security checks.
-Guided group tours start at €45 and can last between 1 and 4 hours.
+Guided group tours can last between 1 and 4 hours depending on what they include and are usually refundable as long as you cancel within 24 hours of the tour.

-Way N. 4: Plan on visiting Doge’s Palace at odd hours
+Way N. 6: Plan on visiting Doge’s Palace at odd hours

-Finally, visit at odd hours to avoid the crowds.
+Finally, you can visit at odd hours to avoid the crowds.
 Most people will be going for lunch between 1:00 and 2:30 pm, so those may be good times to get in if you haven’t pre-purchased tickets beforehand.
 Keep in mind this isn’t a guaranteed method of avoiding the lines.

 Alternatively, a much better options may be that of going later in the evening or on a night time guided tour.
 You can even visit beyond the opening times, but keep in mind this option is available for groups only, tickets will be more expensive (and you won’t have a guide) and you have to especially request this via email at eventi@civicimusei.com five days in advance.

-Other Useful Information For Visiting Doge’s Palace
+Q&A About Visiting Doge’s Palace

 Can you get tickets to Doge’s Palace in person?